Griefed/docker-template-repo/.github/ISSUE_TEMPLATE/pull_request.md

+---
+name: Pull Request
+about: Pull request for a change / addition / fix you made to the repository.
+---

 * **Please check if the PR fulfills these requirements**
 - [ ] Tests for the changes have been added (for bug fixes / features)
 - [ ] Docs have been added / updated (for bug fixes / features)